 Research/ Education Pursue postgraduate studies and a research career relating to Japan, or become a teacher in Japan or your home country.
-Business Work for a Japanese company that actively recruits Japan-literate international company with operations in Japan.
+Business Work for a Japanese company that actively recruits Japan-literate international staff, or an international company with operations in Japan.
 Journalism/ Tourism People around the world want and need to know what is happening in Japan and Asia.
 You will be ideally qualified to show them.
 Translation/ Interpreting Bilingualism opens up many opportunities, from subtitling films to simultaneous interpretation at conferences.

-With the insights and inspiration gained from your years in Japan, put into action your own vision for really making a difference.
+Discover Your Own Path With the insights and inspiration gained from your years in Japan, put into action your own vision for really making a difference.